 - Plant bee-attracting flowers nearby

-Loofah fruit is mostly water during the rapid growth phase.
+Why This Happens: Loofah fruit is mostly water during the rapid growth phase.
 Without consistent moisture, the plant can't expand fruit cells properly.
 Drought stress causes the plant to prioritize survival over fruit development.
+Water stress can also attract common loofah pests.

 - Water deeply 2-3 times per week during fruiting